 Fixed partial dentures

-Fixed partial dentures (FPD), also known as dental bridges, are another widely used partial dentures that are bonded, cemented, or mechanically fixed in place.
+Fixed partial dentures (FPD), also known as dental bridges, are other widely used partial dentures that are bonded, cemented, or mechanically fixed in place.

 Conventional fixed partial denture (traditional bridges)

-Conventional fixed bridges, also called traditional bridges, use natural teeth on each end of the missing space as an abutment to fix the fake teeth in between.
+Conventional fixed bridges, or traditional bridges, use natural teeth on each end of the missing space as an abutment to fix the fake teeth in between.
 This is why fixed partial dentures bear the name bridge.
 The porcelain or other metal alloys are bonded on the back or other necessary surfaces of your natural teeth, which are called veneers.
-For teeth that are weak, a complete metal or ceramic crown can be made on natural teeth, which act like a retainer and fix the artificial teeth tightly in your mouth.
+For teeth that are weak, a complete metal or ceramic crown can be made on natural teeth.
+This acts like a retainer and fix the artificial teeth tightly in your mouth.

 Resin-bonded fixed partial denture (prepless bridge)